Strompy/practice_challenges/advent_of_code/day_1/day_1_prompt.md

 ### Which data structure(s) do you think you'll use?
 What pros/cons do you see with that choice?
+An array would be an easy way to store all the data, working with it would be less easy/risk of inefficiency.
+Using Ruby's find method would work, I don't know how it works under the hood with arrays and what the performance implications would be.
+Probably O(N^2) at a minimum.

+A hash could help, looking up an exact key would be easy, just have to make up some values.
+If i know what I am looking for hashes are more efficient

 ### Write out a few lines of initial pseudocode: (mid-level design, NOT REAL CODE)
+Take input file and convert into data structure (hash) Loop until hash[2020-current_number] exists iterate through hash, take current value and subtract it from 2020 check if that resulting value exists in the hash if it exists then that is the other value multiply current value with current other value

 ### Write out any implementation code OR link to repl
+See day_1.rb

 ### What is the Big O complexity of your solution?